 - Income-Contingent Repayment (ICR)

 - Pay As You Earn (PAYE)

 - Revised Pay As You Earn (REPAYE)

-Keep in mind that you could end up paying more interest under an IDR plan since the repayment term is extended considerably.
-Evaluate your options before pursuing IDR.
+Keep in mind that you could end up paying more interest under an IDR plan, since the repayment term is extended considerably beyond the standard 10-year plan for student loans.
+Evaluate your options carefully before choosing this option.

 Veterinary debt refinancing

 Refinancing is another way veterinarians can potentially ease the burden of debt repayment.
 With student loan refinancing, you can consolidate both federal and private loans into a new loan through a private lender.
 In some cases, you could also reduce your interest rate and monthly payment.

 Graduates who have a good credit score and steady income have a better chance of getting approved for student loan refinancing.
 Keep in mind, however, that refinancing federal loans with a private lender means giving up access to federal benefits like an income-driven repayment plan and PSLF eligibility.

 If you’re thinking about refinancing your student loans, be sure to research and shop around for your best deals.
 Our student loan refinance marketplace is a great resource for comparing lenders, learning more about refinancing and applying when you’re ready.